IMPORTANT: Lead Counsel Labaton Sucharow LLP is pleased to report that on September

 IMPORTANT DATES & DEADLINES

 The Settlement was Approved.

-The Defendants have denied Lead Plaintiffs’ allegations and have vigorously defended
+The Defendants denied Lead Plaintiffs' allegations and vigorously defended the Action.

-the Action.
-Nonetheless, the Defendants have concluded that further conduct of the
+Nonetheless, the Defendants concluded that further conduct of the Litigation would

-Litigation would be protracted and expensive and have, therefore, determined that
+be protracted and expensive and, therefore, determined that it was desirable that

 Terms of the Settlement

-In exchange for the Settlement and dismissal of the Released Claims, PwC has agreed
+In exchange for the Settlement and dismissal of the Released Claims, PwC agreed

-to fund a $97.5 million (before interest) account to be divided, after deduction
+to fund a $97.5 million (before interest) account that was divided, after deduction

 of Court-awarded attorneys' fees and expenses, Lead Plaintiff expenses, Notice and